ctuning/ck-mlperf/docker/image-classification-tensorrt-loadgen-py.tensorrt-6/README.md

 <a name="benchmark"></a>
 ## Benchmark with parameters

-When you run inference using `ck run`, the results get printed but not saved.
+When you run inference using `ck run`, the results get printed to the terminal but not saved.
 You can use `ck benchmark` to save the results on the host system as CK experiment entries (JSON files).

 Create a directory on the host computer where you want to store experiment entries e.g.: